VWRoli/React-projects/README.md

 Collection place for my React practice projects.

-## Cryptofolio
+# Cryptofolio

 [Live](https://cryptofolio-app.netlify.app/)

 Crypto currency portfolio tracker application.
-Select or search the currencies you have in your portfolio.
+Select or search the currencies you want to add to your portfolio.

 Track your assets value.
+Take a look at the price change chart.

 Build with React.
+Using useEffect, useReducer, UseCallback, useContext, React Router.

-I supply the currency information with the [CoinGecko API](https://www.coingecko.com/en).
+For getting the currency information I worked with the [CoinGecko API](https://www.coingecko.com/en).

 For styling I used Sass.